apache/trafficserver/doc/reference/configuration/records.config.en.rst

   to the Strict-Transport-Security header.  proxy.config.ssl.hsts_max_age needs to be set to a non ``-1`` value for this configuration to take effect.

+.. ts:cv:: CONFIG proxy.config.ssl.allow_client_renegotiation INT 0

+  This configuration specifies whether the client is able to initiate renegotiation of the SSL connection.
+The default of ``0``, means the client can't initiate renegotiation.

 Client-Related Configuration
 ----------------------------